kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/01-tooling-editor-setup.md

 ### React Dev Tools
 You need [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) for Chrome

+Click `Add To Chrome` to add it to your Chrome browser

 * Enables you to look at the components, state, props
 * It will add another tab to the inspector called `React`